-- Use of 18-wheel vehicles is inappropriate because of the narrow roads and tight turns in the Neighborhood.
+Use of 18-wheel vehicles is discouraged because of the narrow roads and tight turns in the Neighborhood.

 Be sure to alert your moving company and van driver about the gate restrictions.
 Ask them to take extra precautions when driving in the Neighborhood.

 Do not let your moving van block driveways or parking places, or park in a fire lane (marked by red curbs).
 If necessary, alert your driver to be prepared to move the van.